China says hard to proceed on trade with U.S. putting 'knife to its neck'

 “As such, it is an attractive prospect for other countries including the United States to coexist with China peacefully,” said the newspaper, which is published by the ruling Communist Party’s People’s Daily.

-Reporting by Yawen Chen and Se Young Lee; Writing by Ryan Woo; Editing by Eric Meijer and Kim Coghill
+Reporting by Yawen Chen and Se Young Lee; Additional reporting by Ben Blanchard, Lusha Zhang and Cheng Fang; Writing by Ryan Woo; Editing by Eric Meijer and Kim Coghill